bishal-codes/my-notes/jwt/01-jwt.md

 ### Payload

-The second part of the token is the payload, which contains the claims.
+The second part of the token is the `payload`, which contains the claims.
 Claims are statements about an entity (typically, the user) and additional data.
 There are three types of claims: reserved, public, and private claims.

 * Reserved claims: These are a set of predefined claims which are not mandatory but recommended, to provide a set of useful, interoperable claims.
 Some of them are: `iss`, `exp`, `sub`, `aud`, and `iat`.